Captain Tom charity paid daughter’s firm set up days before foundation established

 A foundation set up in the name of Captain Sir Tom Moore paid tens of thousands of pounds to companies run by the fundraiser’s daughter and her husband – one of which was registered only days before the charity was incorporated.

-The Captain Tom Foundation, established in 2020 after the former army officer captured national attention with his pandemic fundraising efforts, received more than £1m in donations in its first year.
+The Captain Tom Foundation, established in 2020 after the former army officer gained national attention with his pandemic fundraising efforts, received more than £1m in donations in its first year.

 Accounts for the charity published in recent days reveal that £54,039 has been paid to two companies run by Captain Tom’s daughter, Hannah Ingram-Moore, and her husband, Colin.
 They also show that more money was spent on management costs than was given to charities.